Generative Modelling of L\'evy Area for High Order SDE Simulation: Proof of the Chen-Uniqueness Theorem

-\begin{theorem}[Chen error bound] Let $W$ be a $d$-dimensional Brownian motion and $A \in \R^{d\times d}$ be its associated Lévy area process.
+\begin{theorem}[Chen error bound] Let $W$ be a $d$-dimensional Brownian motion and $A \in \R^{d\times d}$ be its associated L\'evy area process.
 Given a suitable square integrable, zero mean measure $\mu$ on $\R^d\times \R^{d \times d} ,$ define the ``L\'evy-error'' of $\mu$ as

 where $\Gamma$ is the set of all random variables $Z$ such that $(W_{0,1}, Z) \sim \mu,$ and $\ltwonorm{ \cdot }$ is the usual $l^2$ norm defined on matrices.
 Let $Z_1, \, Z_2$ be independent random variables with distributions given by $(\sqrt{2}W_{0,\frac{1}{2}}, Z_1) \sim \mu \,$ and $(\sqrt{2}W_{\frac{1}{2},1}, Z_2) \sim \mu \,$.
 The assumed independence is possible by the independence of $W_{0,\frac{1}{2}}$ and $W_{\frac{1}{2},1}$.
 Write